 Salary and Career Information for a Behavioral Psychologist

-Behavioral psychologists work one-on-one with patients in clinics and laboratories to treat mental and behavioral disorders.
-Most are self-employed and work in private practitioners' offices, but psychologists can also work in schools, businesses, and consulting facilities.
+Behavioral psychologists work one-on-one with patients to treat mental and behavioral disorders.
+Most are self-employed and work in private practitioners' offices, but these psychologists can also work in schools, businesses, and consulting facilities.
+They need a specialist, master's, or doctoral degree in psychology, depending on the job they perform.
+Most states require licensing or certification to use the term 'psychologist,' but requirements vary.

 Behavioral Psychologist Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), clinical psychologists, such as behavioral psychologists, earned an average salary of $72,220 in May 2012.
-The same month, the BLS reported that behavioral disorder counselors earned an average of $40,920 a year.
+According to the U.S. Bureau of Labor Statistics (BLS), clinical psychologists, such as behavioral psychologists, earned a median annual salary of $67,760 in May 2013.
+The same month, the BLS reported that behavioral disorder counselors earned a median wage of $38,630 a year.

 Behavioral Psychologist Career Information